Gaetanneo/Secure-Java-App-Deployment/README.md

 #  **Step 12:** Deploying the application on Kubernetes cluster(EKS)

-    * AWS EKS was our best option to choose for cloud deployment purposes, simply because we want this Boardgame application to be highly available, regardless if we receive a high volume of traffic.
+    * AWS EKS was our best option to choose for cloud deployment purposes, simply because we want this Boardgame application to be highly available, regardless if we receive a high volume of traffic or not.
-    * Application deployed on EKS are containerized applications that are running in pods, those pods can communicate with one another through the core DNS and VPC CNI (container Network interface).
+    * Applications deployed on EKS are containerized applications that are running in pods, those pods can communicate with one another through the core DNS and VPC CNI (container Network interface).
     * Since our k8s cluster is hosted on AWS, the control plane is managed by the cloud provider.
     * A very important step not to forget would be adding all the environment variables for cloud access(AWS creds).
 ![pic44](https://github.com/user-attachments/assets/b1525b33-0753-4fc9-859f-22f351a4f29b)

-    * Add the last stage(7th) to your .gitlab-ci.yml file, commit & push and observe a new pipeline run.
+    * Add the last 7th stage to your .gitlab-ci.yml file, commit & push and observe a new pipeline run.

     * `contents to add to your .gitlab-ci.yml file`
 ```
    k8s-deploy:
   stage: deploy_to_eks
   variables:
-    KUBE_CONTEXT: "arn:aws:eks:us-east-1:007572960009:cluster/boadgame-app-cluster"
+    KUBE_CONTEXT: "arn:aws:eks:us-east-1:007572960009:cluster/boadgame-app-cluster" #ARN of EKS cluster
   image:
     name: amazon/aws-cli:latest
     entrypoint: ['']